An ER Nurse With Doctoral Dreams

 I also liked that the class size was smaller as compared to my undergraduate courses.
 I felt more comfortable in the classroom and it made it easier to talk with my instructors.

 We had a lot of group discussions in class.
 We were really able to learn from each other throughout the class.
 It allowed me to connect with a lot of other students.
-I even made some friends in my courses whom I still keep in contact with today!
+I even made some friends in my courses who I still keep in contact with today!

 What advice would you give to a student on how to best succeed?